The Bankrate promise

 If you’re a first-time homebuyer, you may have heard the terms “mortgage insurance” and “home insurance” and wondered if they’re the same.
 While both offer coverage, the two insurance types are not interchangeable.
 Mortgage insurance pays your lender if you default on your mortgage, while homeowners insurance insures your home, personal belongings and provides liability coverage against covered claims.
 Understanding the differences between the two may help make sure you have the right insurance coverage.

 Mortgage insurance vs. home insurance

-|Required for:||A borrower financing their home purchase||A borrower making a down payment of less than 20% of the home’s purchase price|
+|Typically required for:||A borrower financing their home purchase||A borrower making a lower down payment, usually less than 20% of the home’s purchase price|

-|Payment form:||Borrower pays in monthly payments to an insurer or the lender||Borrower pays monthly payments and/or a portion of closing costs of home purchase to insurer set by lender|
+|Payment form:||Generally, the policyholder pays the premium directly to the insurance company or to the mortgage company, which then pays the homeowners insurance from the escrow account managed by the lender||Borrower pays monthly payments and/or a portion of closing costs of a home purchase to the mortgage insurer set by the lender|

-|Average annual cost:||$1,192||0.5% to 1% of the loan amount|
+|Average annual cost:||$1,428 annual premium for $250K in dwelling coverage||0.58% to 1.86% of the original loan amount|

 What is PMI?